dessennes-eliot/Snakemake-Pipeline-for-Mendelian-Randomization/README.md

 R:  [Install R](https://cran.r-project.org/)
 And the following R packages :
+- GRAPPLEofNEW
-- GRAPPLEofNEW To install this package, you need to build it :
+  To install this package, you need to build it :
 ```bash
 R CMD build your/path/to/folder_of/GRAPPLEofNEW
 ```
-Then install it on R
+  Then install it on R like the others
 - ieugwasr
 - dplyr
 - TwoSampleMR